officialmusto/habit-hero-front/README.md

 ---
 ## Features
 - ### **Effortless Habit Creation**: Habit Hero simplifies habit creation.
 Define your habits, set their frequency, and choose a start date.
 Habit Hero will handle the rest, reminding you to stay consistent and committed.
-- ### **Seamless Daily Habit Management**: With Habit Hero, managing your daily habits becomes a breeze.
-Mark habits as complete or incomplete, track your streaks, and visualize your progress through intuitive charts and graphs.
-- ### **Motivational Reminders**: Stay motivated with personalized reminders from Habit Hero.
-Set up custom notifications to receive inspiring quotes, gentle nudges, or motivational messages throughout the day.
-- ### **Comprehensive Progress Tracking**: Habit Hero provides valuable insights into your habit-building journey.
-Gain analytics and statistics on completion rates, streaks, and overall progress, empowering you to make informed decisions.

 ---
 ## Technologies Used
 ### **Front-end**: